-France confirms 2 cases of virus from China, 1st in Europe
+France confirms 3 cases of virus from China, 1st in Europe

 Buzyn said speed in diagnosing new cases will be essential in slowing the spread of the virus.
 She said the likely reason that France has the first European cases is that it quickly developed a test allowing medics to rapidly diagnose the sickened.

 “You have to treat an epidemic as you would a fire, that’s to say find the source very quickly,” she said.
-“We identified the first cases very quickly.”
+“We identified the first positive cases very quickly.”

 One of people sickened, a 48-year-old man, passed through Wuhan, the epicenter in China for the virus, before traveling to France on Wednesday, the minister said.
 He has been hospitalized in Bordeaux since Thursday.
+She said he is a French national who traveled to China for work and who lives in the Bordeaux area.

 The other person is hospitalized in a large city hospital in Paris.
 The minister said that person also traveled to China but that she had little other information about that case because it was only confirmed just minutes before she spoke at a hastily called evening news conference.